hbctraining/Peak_analysis_workshop/lessons/04_peak_annotation_and_visualization.md

 ## Visualizing multiple samples
 These are all great ways to visualize the information from our annotation table, however so far we have only done this for a single sample.
 It would be very helpful to create similar plots after collating annotations across all samples in our dataset.
 In this way, we can **assess consistencies across replicates within a group and compare samples between groups.**

-In order to do this, we will first combine the GRanges objects for each samples into a list and then annotate each sample using a for loop:
+In order to do this, we will first combine the GRanges objects for each samples into a list and then annotate each sample using `lapply()`.

 ```{r}